 Business objectives: Intranets play a leading role in supporting the strategic objectives of an organization.
 They help in building a virtual culture, employee engagement, staff retention rates and ensure smooth flow of communication.

-A company’s intranet is considered as the base of employee communication.
+A company’s intranet is considered the base of employee communication.
 So, you will have to gather the right features to be well-integrated and improve collaboration.
 Some of the most popular Intranet features are:

 Workflows and forms